k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/scaled-angular-ui-component-install-and-deploy.md

-# Angular UI Component Installation and Deployment
+# Angular UI Component Installation and Deployment for Scaled Solution

 ## Prerequisites